Exclusive Solutions’ mission is to equip and empower individuals

 • to give you favorable financing rates and terms

 • you stack up favorably against other companies competing in your market space

 Business credit includes a variety of data points about your business, such as the date it started, the skills and experience of your top leaders, number of employees, and annual sales.
 This type of information is listed in your business credit profile, along with scores and ratings that are derived from your business’ past behavior to predict its future behavior.
 For example, your ability and willingness to pay your bills on time in the past is factored into your ability and likelihood of paying your bills in the future.

 Dun & Bradstreet, 2008.

-Your business credit profile is like your business ‘resume’; it contains critical information that other businesses use when deciding whether, and on what terms, to do business with you
+Your business credit profile is like your business’ résumé; it contains critical information that other businesses use when deciding whether or not to do business with you and on what terms.

 Like a personal resume you use to obtain employment, it’s important that the information in your profile is accurate, complete and timely.
 No one knows your business better than you.
 You might have a thriving and profitable business, but when doing business with others, often what matters more is what is documented in the credit report they receive on you.
 Most companies want a complete and unbiased view of who you are (and how risky it might be to work with you).
 The business credit scores and reports give companies that want to do business with you a fast, objective measurement of your credit risk.